Sideroxylon inerme

-Sideroxylon inerme (aMasethole or white milkwood, wit-melkhout, Ximafana, Umakhwelafingqane) is a Southern African coastal tree, with dense foliage, black berries and small, foetid, greenish flowers.
+Sideroxylon inerme (aMasethole or white milkwood, wit-melkhout, Ximafana, Umakhwelafingqane) is a southern and eastern African coastal tree, with dense foliage, black berries and small, foetid, greenish flowers.
 The tree's generic name means "Iron-wood" in Greek, referring to its very hard timber.

 It is one of South Africa's "Protected Trees" and several specimens are provincial heritage sites.
-This is the only member of the genus Sideroxylon in southern Africa.
+This is the only member of the genus Sideroxylon in Southern Africa.

 Distribution

-The Sideroxylon inerme trees are scattered through the coastal woodlands and littoral forests of South Africa as far as Zimbabwe.
+Sideroxylon inerme trees are scattered through the coastal woodlands and littoral forests of southern and eastern Africa, from the Cape Provinces of South Africa in the south to Somalia in the north, and on Aldabra, the Comoro Islands, and the Mozambique Channel Islands in the western Indian Ocean.
 Historically, dense forests of large milkwood trees used to exist along the coast and bays of Cape Town, especially at Noordhoek, Macassar and Gordons Bay.

 The milkwood is not endangered but it is one of South Africa's Protected Trees, which means that it is illegal to damage, move or destroy them.

 Description

 Sideroxylon inerme is a semi-coastal sturdy broadleaf evergreen tree with dense foliage, displays of white bisexual flowers and edible purplish-black berries.
 It boasts leathery, spiral leaves, which, like the berries, contain milky latex.
 Young branches and new leaves are always covered with fine hairs.
 The tree can reach 15 m.